DenisSerbin/Optiver---Trading-at-the-Close/README.md

 ## Solution
 My solution relied on feature engineering and using the Optuna package to find optimal parameters for XGBoost (see [intro-xgboost-single-3.ipynb](intro-xgboost-single-3.ipynb)).
 I also tried a LightGBM model, but somehow XGBoost performed better.
-The final model with best parameters can be found in (see [intro-xgboost-single-3.ipynb](intro-xgboost-single-3.ipynb))
+The final model with best parameters can be found in the notebook [optiver-xgboost-best-score.ipynb](optiver-xgboost-best-score.ipynb).